DarrenPorciello/WiseNotes/README.md

 ### How WiseNotes Works

-WiseNotes utilizes the power of Axios, Body Parser, CORS, dotenv, Express, Node-fetch, and the OpenAI API to create a robust system that automates the note-taking process.
+WiseNotes utilizes the power of Axios, Body Parser, CORS, dotenv, Express, Node-fetch, and the OpenAI API to create an application that automates the note-taking process.
 The server is set up using `server.js`, and you can start the server using `npm start` or `npm run dev` for development with nodemon.